 (a) The 2012 edition of the International Plumbing Code, published by the International Code Council, including Appendix E, "Sizing of Water Piping System," is hereby adopted by reference as the City of Boulder Plumbing Code or plumbing code, and has the same force and effect as though fully set forth in this chapter, except as specifically amended by the provisions of this chapter.

 (b) Except for sections 101, 102, and 107, Chapter 1 is repealed.
 This code shall be administered in accordance with Chapter 1, "Administration," of the International Building Code as adopted, with amendments, by Section 10-5-2, "Adoption of International Building Code With Modifications," B.R.C.
 1981.

 (c) Section 101.1, "Title," is repealed and reenacted to read:

 101.1 Title.
 These regulations shall be known as the Plumbing Code for the City of Boulder or plumbing code and will be referenced herein as "this code."

-(g) Section 605.4 is amended by adding a new paragraph to read:
+(h) Section 605.3 is amended by adding a new paragraph to read:

 Sewage pumps and sewage ejectors serving public fixtures shall be provided with dual pumps and ejectors arranged to operate independently in case of overload or failure.

-No rain, surface, or subsurface water shall be connected to or discharged into any drainage system, unless first approved by the Administrative Authority.
+1101.3 Prohibited drainage.
+No rain, surface, or subsurface water shall be connected to or discharged into any drainage system, unless first approved by the code official.

 1106.1 General.
 The size of the vertical conductors and leaders, building storm drains, building storm sewers, and any horizontal branches of such drains or sewers shall be based on the 100-year hourly rainfall rate of 2.5 inches per hour or other approved local weather data.